putyourlightson/craft-autocomplete/README.md

 # Autocomplete for Craft CMS

-Provides autocompletion for Craft and plugins in Twig templates.
+Provides autocompletion for Craft CMS and plugins in Twig templates.

 Adapted from `FauxTwigExtension.php` by nystudio107 as documented in the article:
 https://nystudio107.com/blog/auto-complete-craft-cms-3-apis-in-twig-with-phpstorm